MakeMagazinDE/HOAX/LATEST/readme.md

 * Stereo Leslie simulation with improved modulation
 * New vibrato algorithm with delay line "aging" parameter
 * Pedal is fully polyphonic with "dry" original sound or "Trek II string bass".
-Last note played fades out.
+Last note played fades out
 * Output jacks are mono on new board, but configurable by menu parameter, i.e. you may get organ, amp122 sim, pedal or leslie L/R on any jack.
-Separate jack extension board (or plug "rings" on HX3 mk2) carries "other" signals.
+Separate jack extension board (or plug "rings" on HX3 mk2) carries "other" signals
-* Lower octave foldback is configurable by menu parameter: Foldback with full level, foldback with muted level, no foldback ("all way down") with full level or muted level.
+* Lower octave foldback is configurable by menu parameter: Foldback with full level, foldback with muted level, no foldback ("all way down") with full level or muted level
-* Reverb amount may be adjusted for each of three tab settings separately.
+* Reverb amount may be adjusted for each of three tab settings separately
-* Bass and Treble tone controls have wider range.
+* Bass and Treble tone controls have wider range
-* Virtual key contacts have "mutual resistance" now which yields a more "decent" click response.
+* Virtual key contacts have "mutual resistance" now which yields a more "decent" click response
 * New remote parameters 400..481 directly access 81 params like menu selection by MenuPanel
 * Deleted obsolete remote params 500..563 despite some for compatibility (519..524)